Updated 04 Oct 23

 This is a fairly involved process.
 So the idea that the universe is a “holographic image” from a hologram written on the surface of a black hole somewhere out in space or on the surface of the expanding universe seems ridiculous.
-In fact, some people (namely Jim Baggott in his book “Farewell to Reality, How Modern Physics Has Betrayed the Search for Scientific Truth” (Baggott 2013)) consider it “fairy tale physics” or a new version of the “creation hypothesis” that comes with unanswerable questions.
-Where did the information come from?
-Who or what set up the objects, recorded the images and continuously performs the process of projecting the images in real time?
+Without going through the learning process, where would the information have come from?
+Someone or something would have had to set up the objects, record the images and then continuously perform the process of projecting the images in real time.
+That is ridiculous!
+Creation was not an event that happened in a “big bang!”
+It is a continuous holomorphic process.

-The answer, discussed philosophically in this paper with just a little bit of math, and proposed in terms of physics here, is that the holographic nature of reality is possible because the spatial gratings are not on the surface of a black hole out in space but rather they are spatial frequencies that are transformed into local gratings by relative motion.
-In essence, “energy” – our regular 3-D space – is both the holographic media and the holographic image.
-Rather than being created in an instant of time (in the “beginning” or “big bang”) or written on a black hole or anything else “out there”, the process happens at every point in the universe – the field of motion (energy) that appears to be separated into space and time.
-In reality, it is not separated so the process forms Plank-scale holographic fringes in space and the “fringes” are quantum bit points.
+This perspective, discussed philosophically in this paper with just a little bit of math, and proposed in terms of physics here, is that the holographic nature of reality is possible because the spatial gratings (or fringes) are not on the surface of a black hole out in space but rather they are spatial frequencies that are transformed into local gratings by relative motion.
+In essence, “energy” – our regular 3D space, which is simultaneously static and dynamic – is both the holographic medium and the holographic image.
+Rather than being created in an instant of time (in the “beginning”) or written on a black hole or anything else “out there”, the process happens continuously at every point in the universe.
+The universe is the field of motion (energy) that only appears to be separated and projected into space and time.
+We are just stuck in the first half of the holomorphic cycle.
+In reality, it is not separated so the process forms Plank-scale holographic fringes in space as quantum bit points.
 The infinitesimal sphere (represented as a circle projected in the space-time diagram) surrounding these points, called the “event reference” defining “here” and “now”, forms the patterns of energy in space for the holographic image itself.

 Here’s how…